-In this post, we’re going to talk about stretching, which has been another important factor in my recovery.
+In this post, we’re going to talk about stretching, which was another important factor in my recovery.

-I find it happens more in the winter, because your muscles naturally tense up to conserve heat energy when you’re cold.
+I found it happened more in the winter, especially after swimming. because your muscles naturally tense up to conserve heat energy when you’re cold.
 Unfortunately, I’m the kind of person who gets cold pretty easily, so visiting my gym pool in the evening — and then having to rush out right before they closed– wasn’t always easy on me.

-By now I know that if I try to stay as warm as possible on my way home from the gym, and to go through my stretching routine immediately once I get home, I can mostly limit the muscle tightness that builds up.
+What I learned is that if I made a point to stay as warm as possible on my way home from the gym, and to go through my stretching routine immediately once I get home, I could limit the muscle tightness that built up.

-When all else fails, I go and get a massage.
-But really, the goal is to avoid getting to this point as much as possible, and keep my muscles functioning optimally with a thorough stretching routine.
+When all else failed, I’d go and get a massage.
+But over time, I learned how to avoid getting to this point, and to keep my muscles functioning optimally with a thorough stretching routine.

 Tight muscles can affect the SI joint